-To provide an expressive analytics platform, AQuery allows the definition of user-defined functions (UDFs) using the AQuery language.
+In an effort to provide a robust analytics platform, AQuery allows the definition of user-defined functions (UDFs) using the AQuery language.
 UDFs are treated identically to builtins, meaning they can be used wherever a normal expression would be permitted.

-While nested queries are not permitted in AQuery, the WITH clause incorporates query-local temporary tables into a larger table.
+While nested queries are not permitted in AQuery, simple syntax for creating query-local temporary tables allows users the same level of expressiveness.
 For example, the following SQL query:

 '''

 SELECT sum(volume) FROM

 (SELECT

 FROM sales

 WHERE TradeDate BETWEEN ''01/01/2014''

 AND ''12/31/2014''

 ) y14

 INNER JOIN prices USING Id

-WHERE price > 100

 '''